 Takes about 23' and 15 grams of filament per ring.

-And now we finally have a happy AMS and café au lait ABS filaments:
+And now we finally have an AMS happily gobbling up café au lait ABS filaments:

 Comments